 If your dog manages to eat a lot of hash browns, call your veterinarian for advice.
 Here’s what you need to know about hash browns and dogs.

 The problem with hash browns for dogs isn’t what they’re made out of as much as how they are made.
 Hash browns are usually fried in oil, which is what helps them to crisp up on the outside.
+Too many high-fat foods can lead to canine obesity, along with an increased chance of developing pancreatitis.

-Additionally, the salt content in hash browns is simply too high for a dog.
-Consuming such a high level of sodium risks your dog developing a range of issues including high blood pressure and heart disease.
+Additionally, the salt content in hash browns is simply too high to make them safe for dogs.
+Consuming such a high level of sodium risks your dog developing a range of issues, including high blood pressure and heart disease.
+Salt poisoning might also happen if a dog eats too much of a high-sodium food like hash browns.
+Extreme cases of salt poisoning can result in seizures or even prove to be fatal.

 Thankfully, due to potatoes being the majority ingredient in hash browns, if your dog sneaks in a bite or so, they will likely be okay.
 Just keep an eye out for any adverse symptoms and reactions.
 Consult your vet if they don’t seem to be recovering naturally.